Graduate Auditions

 Video Essay

 As a requirement for admission, all MM applicants will be required to submit a brief video essay.
 All prompts should be answered in one video file in 1-2 minutes maximum length.
-On the following page, you will be able to upload your recorded video essay in response to the prompts below:
+You will be able to upload your recorded video essay in response to the prompts below:

 • What personal and professional goals do you wish to achieve during your time in graduate school?